 This is in contrast to economic, social, and cultural rights, which are often referred to as ‘second generation’ or ‘positive’ rights.
 These are considered to be focused on making a person free to do something.
 Many people argue that these ‘positive’ rights are characterised by the fact that the State is required to take positive action to protect them.
 A popular example is the right to education, which may require the State to provide free public education to its population.

 However, this simple distinction has been criticised.
 It has been pointed out that ‘negative’ rights may also require positive action on the part of a State to protect them.
 For example, a common example of a ‘negative’ right is the right to a fair trial.
 Such a right may not be protected without substantial State investment in the court system, including building courtrooms, paying judges’ salaries, organising court registries, funding legal aid programs, and so on.

-The phrase “indivisible, interdependent, and interrelated” has become an important description of the relationship between different human rights in the decades since the Vienna Declaration.
+The phrase “indivisible, interdependent, and interrelated” has become an important description of the relationship between different human rights since the Vienna Declaration.

-The ICCPR also establishes the Human Rights Committee, which is the body tasked with reviewing countries’ compliance with their obligations under the treaty.
+The ICCPR establishes the UN Human Rights Committee, which is the body tasked with reviewing countries’ compliance with their obligations under the treaty.

-Australia has ratified the Optional Protocol, meaning that Australians can make complaints to the Human Rights Committee about breaches of their ICCPR rights, provided that the correct procedure is complied with.
-However, decisions by the Committee and non-binding, and a country can simply refuse to follow the Committee’s recommendations.
+Australia has ratified the Optional Protocol, meaning that Australians can make complaints to the Human Rights Committee about breaches of their ICCPR rights, provided the correct procedure is complied with.
+However, decisions by the Committee are non-binding and while Australia has signed the treaty and has agreed to act in the spirit of it, the treaty is not directly binding, meaning Australia can theoretically refuse to follow the Committee’s recommendations.